Respo/cljs.respo-mvc.org/md-files/guide/pros-and-cons.md

 * Very few components to use
 * Warnings are not friendly, bad factor for debugging
-* Users need to handle side-effects by themselves
+* Users need to handle life-cycles manually
 * No support for animations
 * ClojureScript ecosystem not as powerful as Webpack
 * Not as fast as React.js